-His pending court appearance next week comes amidst the backdrop of a nationwide campaign by the Scottish Palestine Solidarity Campaign (SPSC) against an Israeli-linked cosmetics firm.
+His pending court appearance next week comes amidst the backdrop of a nation-wide campaign by the Scottish Palestine Solidarity Campaign against an Israeli linked cosmetics firm.

-Coutts’ supporters in the Aberdeen branch of the pro-Palestine organisation claim that he simply stated “viva Palestine” while walking past a Jericho SkinCare make-up stall in the city’s Union Square mall.
+Mr Coutt’s supporters in the Aberdeen branch of the pro-Palestine organisation claim that he simply stated “viva Palestine” while walking past a Jericho SkinCare make-up stall, in the city’s Union Square mall.

 The SPSC claims the cosmetics firm uses minerals extracted from the Dead Sea on the coast of the “illegally occupied” Palestinian territories in the West Bank.

-They say that the extraction and commercialisation of resources from an occupied territory breaches UN conventions.
+They say that the extraction and commercialisation of resources form an occupied territory breaches UN conventions.

 In response, the SPSC has launched a “peaceful” campaign to boycott a number of make-up firms linked to the alleged practice and are lobbying for them to be removed from Scottish shopping centres.

 Jericho SkinCare’s website states that the company’s products are “based on Dead Sea minerals”.

 According to the Crown Office, Mr Coutt’s court case is due to call at Aberdeen Sheriff Court on September 9.

 A police spokeswoman said: “Police Scotland can confirm that a 56-year-old man has been charged in connection with an incident at Union Square on Tuesday August 16, 2016.

 “A report has been submitted to the Procurator Fiscal.”